1933 Atlantic hurricane season: Season summary

 In addition to the 20 tropical storms, there were several tropical depressions of lesser intensity.
 The first developed on June 1 in the northwest Caribbean and dissipated a few days later.
 Another depression developed on July 11 over Panama and also quickly dissipated.
 A tropical depression developed on July 17 in the northeastern Atlantic west of the Azores, and one ship reported hurricane-force winds; however, there was little evidence that the tropical system was organized, so it was not classified as a tropical storm.
 Originally, there was a tropical storm in the database in the Caribbean in the middle of August, but it was downgraded to a tropical depression due to lack of any reports of gale-force winds.
 Similarly, there was a tropical storm in the database in late September, but it was also downgraded to a tropical depression due to lack of gale-force winds.

-The season produced the highest Accumulated Cyclone Energy (ACE) on record, with a total of 259, versus the 1931–1943 average of 91.2.
+The season produced the highest accumulated cyclone energy (ACE) on record, with a total of 259, versus the 1931–1943 average of 91.2.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have high values of ACE.
 It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph, which is the threshold for tropical storm intensity.
 Thus, tropical depressions are not included here.
-Originally, 1933 had an operational ACE of 213, which was surpassed by 1950, 1995, 2004, 2005, and 2017.
-However, the Atlantic hurricane reanalysis project found that the storms in 1933 were stronger than initially reported.
+Originally, 1933 had an operational ACE of 213.
+Later however, the Atlantic hurricane reanalysis project found that several storms in 1933 were stronger than initially reported.